robstoll/atrium/misc/kdoc/packages.md

 Atrium is built up by different modules.
 The packages shown below contain classes etc. of all modules excluding the one of _atrium-imp-robstoll_ and _atrium-imp-robstoll-lib_.

+Bundle modules (convenience modules which bundle other modules):
+- **atrium-cc-de&#95;CH-robstoll** defines to have a dependency on atrium-api-cc-de&#95;CH, atrium-translations-de&#95;CH and atrium-core-impl-robstoll
+- **atrium-cc-en&#95;UK-robstoll**  defines to have a dependency on
+  atrium-api-cc-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-impl-robstoll
+- **atrium-cc-infix-en&#95;UK-robstoll**  defines to have a dependency on
+  atrium-api-cc-infix-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-impl-robstoll

 API modules:
-- **atrium-cc-de&#95;CH-robstoll** represents a convenience module which bundles other dependencies -- it defines to have a dependency on atrium-api-cc-de&#95;CH, atrium-translations-de&#95;CH and atrium-core-impl-robstoll
-- **atrium-cc-en&#95;UK-robstoll** represents a convenience module which bundles other dependencies -- it defines to have a dependency on atrium-api-cc-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-impl-robstoll
 - **atrium-api-cc-de&#95;CH** provides an assertion function API in German where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
+  It is a pure fluent API.
 - **atrium-api-cc-en&#95;UK** provides an assertion function API in English where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
+  It is a pure fluent API.
+- **atrium-api-cc-infix-en&#95;UK** provides an assertion function API in English where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
+  It is an infix API.

 Assertion modules:
 - **atrium-assertions** contains all [impl-functions](https://github.com/robstoll/atrium#api-in-a-different-language)